shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 1. Has never used the Advanced Project Setup Wizard
 2. Has some basic knowledge of how to use Shotgun
 3. Is new to Shotgun Toolkit.

-After completing this guide, the user will have the knowledge fundamental to exploring ways to extend the configuration for a project.

 ## Using this document